 The nuclear facility has two Babcock and Wilcox pressurized water nuclear reactors, unit 1 and unit 2, which started operating in September 1985 and August 1987…

 The Nautilus is the first nuclear submarine in the world.
-It was built in 1954, in Groton, Connecticut, on the east coast of the US.
-Thanks to the use of nuclear energy have managed to overcome all records of submarine technology to date.
-Available higher speed and not so often needed up to the surface.
-It was the first submarine to reach the North Pole in 1958.
-In 1980 became a Museum.
-The nuclear submarine Nautilus, a technological novelty
+It was built in 1954, in Groton, Connecticut, on the east coast of the United States.
+Thanks to the use of nuclear energy, all the technological records of submarines have been surpassed to date.
+It had a higher speed and did not need to climb so often to the surface.
+It was the first submarine to reach the North Pole, in 1958.
+In 1980 it became a Museum.

 The nuclear accident at the nuclear power plant at Three Mile Island occurred on March 28, 1979, one year after the commissioning of Unit 2 (TMI-2).
 The nuclear accident occurred the second reactor of the plant;.
 Reactor pressurized water

 The Three Mile Island is located about 16 km from Harrisburg in the state of Pennsylvania, in the United States.

 On the 4am circuit responsible for supplying water to the turbines disconnected which caused him to stop the cooling function of the primary circuit.